Pork Marbella. Pork tenderloin, the other dark meat, is one of my favorite ones to cook with.

 What is Pork Tenderloin?

-Pork is one of that very versatile meat that any sauce will work wonders with it.
-However, before we go any further, let me tell you what is a pork tenderloin.
+Pork is a very versatile meat that any sauce will work wonders with.
+However, before we go any further, let me tell you what a pork tenderloin is.

 Colorwise, the meat is a bit darker, or redder if you prefer, than the pork loin or chops.

-Sometimes if the cost of meat is prohibitive, the pork tenderloin is a good substitute.
+Sometimes if the cost of meat is prohibitive, pork tenderloin is a good substitute.

 - Clean the pork from all fat filaments, skin, or any trace of extra fat.

 - Sear it well so a nice outer crust is formed.
-A quick 30 minutes in the oven, and dinner is on the table.
+After 30 minutes in the oven, dinner is on the table.